Nmuldowney1/Hangmangame/README.md

 # Hangman Game
-This Program generates random words through the wonderwords library, then conceals the letters using underscores.
+This program generates random words through the wonderwords library, then conceals the letters using underscores.
 It asks the user to guess the contents of the word,  letter by letter.
 The game ends when either the user guesses the word or runs out of chances.